2022 Michigan Secretary of State election

 The 2022 Michigan Secretary of State election was held on November 8, 2022, to elect the Secretary of State of Michigan.
-Incumbent Democrat Jocelyn Benson won reelection to a second term by a decisive margin, defeating Donald Trump-endorsed Republican Kristina Karamo by a 14 percentage point margin.
+Incumbent Democrat Jocelyn Benson decisively won reelection to a second term, defeating Republican Kristina Karamo by a 14 percentage point margin.

+Some analysts originally predicted for the race to be competitive, especially during the final days, but Benson's performance seemingly outperformed the polls following the election.
+The results held the largest margin in the 2022 state elections, as well as the worst performance by Republican candidate in the Secretary of State election since 1990.
+It was also the first time since 1990 that a Democratic candidate won re-election.

 Background

 The position of Secretary of State of Michigan is responsible for overseeing elections in the state.
 Benson, a Democrat, was first elected to the position in 2018.
-Benson received national attention in her position following Joe Biden's victory in the state in the 2020 presidential election.
+She received national attention in her position following Joe Biden's victory in the state in the 2020 presidential election.
 Donald Trump's campaign contested Biden's victory in Michigan and filed a lawsuit over the counting of absentee ballots.

-The race for Michigan Secretary of State in 2022 has received national attention over its potential impact on how the state would oversee the 2024 presidential election there.
+The race for Michigan Secretary of State in 2022 received national attention over its potential impact on how the state would oversee the 2024 presidential election there.